- Genre: Documentary

 - Synopsis: We live in an incredible time.
 This decade alone will see the upheaval and reconstitution of what we believe about the universe.
 At the same time science is bringing us into a more comprehensive understanding of the cosmos, school age children often lack that spark of the imagination which sets in motion a life-long passion for learning about the world around them.

 A single night with a telescope often opens one’s mind for a lifetime.
-When a spec of light instead shows rings, moons, or a glowing tail, the world becomes a much bigger place.
+When a spec of light gives way to the rings of Saturn, the moons of Jupiter, or the glowing tail of a comet, the world becomes a much bigger place.
 What’s more, Astronomy naturally leads to questions about the origins of life and interest in Chemistry, Biology, and Physics as we question our place in the universe and how it all began.

 This film moves to capture the passion which all astronomers share, those conducting research or those simply gazing at the stars.
 The Explorers is a journey into the joy of learning motivated by looking into the night sky and asking, “Why?”